-Carbon monoxide connects to red blood cells, robbing oxygen from your body it needs to survive.
-It combines with these cells over 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, stealing oxygen from your body it needs to survive.
+It combines with these cells nearly 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets taken to the vital organs through the bloodstream.
-Simply put, carbon monoxide deprives your body of oxygen.
+Carbon monoxide, instead of oxygen, then gets brought to the vital organs through the bloodstream.
+Simply put, carbon monoxide robs your body of oxygen.
 Organs require oxygen; without it, they begin to suffocate.

-It takes your body a long time to eradicate carbon monoxide; however, it can be taken in much faster.
+Your body requires a long time to eradicate carbon monoxide; however, it can be drawn in much faster.